rianoc/MQTT_blog/README.md

 # Zigbee

 [Zigbee](https://zigbeealliance.org/) is a wireless mesh network protocol designed for usage in IoT applications.
-Unlike Wi-Fi it's data transmission rate is a low 250 kbit/s but it's key advantage is simplicity and lower power usage.
+Unlike Wi-Fi its data transmission rate is a low 250 kbit/s but its key advantage is simplicity and lower power usage.

 A device such as a [Sonoff SNZB-02](https://sonoff.tech/product/smart-home-security/snzb-02) temperature & humidity sensor can wirelessly send updates for months using only a small coin cell battery.